What is Start Me Up?

 Does everyone who applies get placed with a startup?

-Sadly not everyone gets placed because we look for the best match between startup and the candidate.
-We have a reputation for working with top graduates amongst the startup community, so we have to be picky about who we select.
+We have a reputation for working with top graduates amongst the startup community, so we have to be picky about who we select for our program.

 Where will I stay on my placement?

 We provide you with shared accommodation (you get your own room – unless you want to share).
-You’ll be staying with other interns on the program who may or may not be working at your startup and you’ll live close to the coworking space where you’ll be working from.
+You’ll be staying with other particiaptns on the program and you’ll live close to the coworking space where you’ll be working from.

 When will I find out about the startup we are being placed with?